Standard Terms and Conditions for Model Subscription Service

 DEFINITIONS.
-Capitalized terms shall have the meanings set forth in this section or in the section where they are first used.
+Capitalized terms shall have the meanings set forth in this section or elsewhere in this document.

 “Content” means, without limitation, any and all information, data, results, ideas, plans, sketches, texts, files, links, images, photos, video, sound, inventions (whether or not patentable), notes, works of authorship, articles, feedback, or other materials.
 Models are not included in “Content”.